-You don’t have to shoulder all the burden of QA testing…
+You don’t have to shoulder all the burden of marketing quality assurance testing…

 Although your company will be doing the majority of QA, it’s worth noting that the client should also have some skin in the game.
 Let’s face it: Clients know their brand and business better than anyone else, so it’s understandable that they may have things that they want to appear a certain way or to have a certain tone.